What We Need From You:

 Responsibility

-• Feel free to bring your own light covering, earplugs or headphones if having those will make you more comfortable.
+- Bring your own light covering, earplugs or headphones if having those will make you more comfortable.

 Community Mindedness